gitGNU/gnu_stribog/README.txt

 $ git push savannah :refs/heads/feb2008
  to remove branch feb2008 from remote savannah

-For anonymous access, use these:

-$ git clone git://git.savannah.nongnu.org/stribog.git
- to make your local repository

-$ git checkout -b feb2008 origin/feb2008
- to make a local branch feb2008 based on fetched origin/feb2008

-$ git fetch
- to update copies of remote branches

 $ git pull
  to fetch all remote branches and merge